-Within the limits of the current study, we conclude that the taxonomically uncertain or unknown eucalypts sampled and provided to us for genetic assessment do not include E. articulata.
+From this genetic assessment, we confidently conclude that the taxonomically uncertain or unknown eucalypts sampled and provided to us for genetic assessment do not include E. articulata.
 This conclusion is supported by the limited morphological material provided for voucher specimens, and is supported by the tentative conclusions drawn in the field by Mattiske staff undertaking the sampling (pers comm).